Three Men and Three Women to Represent Korea at the Aichi-Nagoya Asian Games

 This is a scene of South Korean male golf players cheering on the podium after winning the gold medal in the team event at the 2023 Hangzhou Asian Games.
 Photo by Yonhap News Agency

 Next in line is Kim Sunghyun, who is ranked 161st in the world.
 He began his career in the United States on the 2022 PGA Korn Ferry (second division) Tour and debuted on the PGA Tour in 2023.
-In 2024, he dropped to 130th on the money list and temporarily lost his tour card, but he returned to the PGA Tour after finishing eighth in the points rankings on last year's Korn Ferry Tour.
-Now that he is back on the top stage, he has another opportunity to earn ranking points.
-Following Kim Sunghyun are Ok Taehun, ranked 177th, and Lee Junghwan, ranked 198th, both of whom compete on the Korea Professional Golfers' Association (KPGA) Tour.
+In 2024, he dropped to 130th on the money list and temporarily lost his tour card, but he returned to the PGA Tour after finishing eighth in the points rankings on last year’s Korn Ferry Tour.
+Now that he is back on the biggest stage, he has the opportunity to earn more ranking points.
+Following Kim Sunghyun are Ok Taehun, ranked 177th, and Lee Junghwan, ranked 198th, both of whom compete on the Korea Professional Golfers’ Association (KPGA) Tour.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.